 - This best walkie talkie for mountains comes with an excellent ergonomic design, making it easier to hold and use.

 - This dual-band enabled radio can broadcast over both FRS and GMRS bands, offering hikers more channel combinations.

 - The Motorola MS350R is lightweight, making it easy to transport around.
 It uses a Ni-MH battery, which can last for up to 8 hours.

-- Thanks to its modest size, you can carry it around in your pocket or clip it on your belt.
+- Thanks to its modest size, you can carry this best backcountry walkie talkie around in your pocket or clip it on your belt.

 - The Motorola MS350R 35-Mile Talkabout 2-Way Radio is a reliable hiking walkie talkie with decent coverage and range.